 You want to miss all this Vintage Christmas Decor on Full Display—Chock-full of holiday inspiration.

-And after Christmas, I’ll take the ribbons off and display them as part of my winter decor.
+After Christmas, I’ll simply remove the ribbons and let them shine as part of my winter decor.

 You may also enjoy the 63+ Thrift Store Decor Ideas For The Best Vintage Home Look, Thrifting with the Gals end-of-year round-up post.